What is the PCO Licence?

 Benefits of becoming an Uber Driver

-Working for Uber offers freelance and flexible hours for drivers in the UK and is used by millions of passengers in the UK with an average of 3.5 million users in London alone.
-This is especially handy for drivers who have already got a PCO Licence and are looking to earn some extra income or are looking to become a fulltime Uber driver.
+For many people in the UK, using an Uber is preferred over the traditional black cabs or private taxi services.
+Working for Uber offers freelance and flexible hours for drivers and is used by millions of passengers in the UK with an average of 3.5 million users in London alone.

 The minimum requirements of becoming an Uber Driver

-There are certain requirements issued by Uber that you must need in order to be eligible to drive with them.
-This includes:
+There are certain requirements that you must need in order to be eligible to drive with Uber This includes:

-You must have a valid UK driver’s licence (if you have an EU one, it has to be converted to a UK licence)
+- You must have a valid driving licence (if you have an EU one, it has to be converted to a UK licence)

-You will need to provide the following documents to Uber in order to drive with them, so have these ready:
+You will need to provide the following documents in order to drive with Uber as part of your application.